iter8-tools/canary-tekton-example/README.md

 Once the candidate version is deployed, the iter8 controller will manage the canary deployment.

-Since we are using a toy application, we will need a way to drive load against the service.
-The iter8 analytics engine is not able to compare the candidate version to the existing base version if there is no load.
-We don't want to manually start this load, nor do we want to drive load when we aren't running a canary test.
-To do this, two additional tasks: one to generate load and one to monitor for completion and causes load to terminate.

-Our pipeline now looks like this:
+To simplify external requirements, we provide the following additional tasks that enable automated examples:

+- deploy bookinfo application
+- generate load
+- wait for iter8 to complete and delete the unused version

+The final pipeline would be something like:

                                /-> generate load
     build -> create experiment -> deploy new version
                                \-> Wait for completion and delete

 Each task is reviewed in detail below.
-However, we consider some preliminary issues first.

-For your convenience, the definitions used in this blog can be found in [here](http://github.com/iter8-tools/iter8-tekton-blog).

 ## Preparation